madebypixel02/42-Madrid-Cursus/ft_printf/README.md

 ![make re (ft_printf)](https://i.imgur.com/BODJ7F8.png)

-Note: The above test performs differently in Linux and Mac OS, that's why the outputs are different.
+Note: The above example performs differently in Linux and Mac OS, that's why the outputs are different.
 My ft_printf mimics what Mac would do

 ## Summary